-- An Asskicking Christmas: One portion of the 4th level is set around a Christmas tree and decorations, with Mickey and Donald fighting evil Jack-In-The-Boxes.
+- An Asskicking Christmas: One portion of the fourth level is set around a Christmas tree and decorations, with Mickey and Donald fighting evil Jack-In-The-Boxes.

-- Another Side, Another Story: Not only both Mickey and Donald have exclusive level acts, there's a third set of levels for the 2-player mode.
+- Another Side, Another Story: Not only do both Mickey and Donald have exclusive level acts, but there's a third set of levels for the 2-player mode.

 - Baleful Polymorph: Mickey and Donald's only means of attack.

 - Big "NO!": When you fall down a Bottomless Pit.

 - Boss Rush: In two player mode, this is given after the first segment of the final level.
 But here, it's more of a level rush with the duo replaying segments from the previous levels.